DevMountain/iOS-Public/Afternoon Projects/Unit 3 - Networking/Day 2/README.md

 ### Black Diamonds

 * Any app that displays user submitted content is required to provide a way to report and hide content, or it will be rejected during App Review.
 Add reporting functionality to the project.
-* Update the user interface to cue to the user that a post is new.
 * Make your table view more efficient by inserting cells for new posts instead of reloading the entire tableview.
-* Implement streaming with web sockets.

-  * *Note: These blackdiamonds are not updated in the `master-blackdiamond` project yet*

 ## Contributions